jaydenwu17/jaydenwu17.github.io/index.md

 # News
 **2020/02**--I passed my [Graduate Board Oral (GBO) examination](https://homewoodgrad.jhu.edu/academics/graduate-board/graduate-board-oral-exams/).

-**2020/01**--Our paper on robot imagination of chair affordance has been accepted by ICRA 2020.
+**2020/01**--Our paper on robot imagination of chair affordance has been accepted to ICRA 2020.

 **2019/09**--I passed my Department Qualifying Examination (DQE).

-**2019/08**--Our paper on vision system for malaria vaccine automation is accepted to CASE 2019.
+**2019/08**--Our paper on vision system for malaria vaccine automation has been accepted to CASE 2019.

 # Selected Publication
 * Is That a Chair?
 Imagining Affordances Using Simulations of an Articulated Human Body <br />